-For those who are new to the whole open source 32-bit flight controller and ESC firmware, might find these posts useful:
+For newcomers to open source 32-bit flight controller and ESC firmware, the following resources could be helpful:

 What is Raceflight?